Your Voice Matters

 Weekly information

-Every Monday, students receive an email from the Graduate School with announcements and information about upcoming events, opportunities, and jobs.
-Dean Surprenant also sends out a weekly update newsletter on Fridays during fall and spring semesters.
-Information is also tweeted and posted on Facebook, and posted on the Graduate School events calendar.
-For listing of the regular on going programs, visit the GLC website.
+Dean Surprenant also sends out a weekly message to all graduate students on Fridays during fall and spring semesters.
+Information is also posted on our Facebook and Instagram accounts.
+For listing of the regular on going programs, Blacksburg students can visit the GLC website and D.C.
+Area students can visit the Hokie One Stop page.